 This way you will have full control over your license.

-For security purposes, we recommend creating two Google API keys and restrict them as follows
+For everything to work correctly, we recommend creating two Google API keys

 Should be restricted by following APIs: